 - 1. Upon witnessing or becoming aware of violation(s) of professional conduct, a report will be generated and turned into the Department Chair.
 The report will include the following information: - a.
 Name and signature of the individual making the report, and date, time, and place of alleged violation(s) - b.
 Name of the accused student - c.
 Alleged violation(s) - 2.
 If the conduct involves a particular course or field experience, the classroom Instructor, Clinical Instructor/Field Supervisor, or Field Coordinator will advise the Department Chair. - a.
 The Department Chair may resolve minor infractions or refer the matter to the Office of the Dean. - b.
 The Department Chair will meet with the student, the instructor or field coordinator, and/or the student's faculty advisor, individually or in a group, to discuss the nature of the alleged violation(s) that have been reported.
 After the investigation, another meeting will be held to discuss the investigation findings and any disciplinary actions, if indicated.
 The Chair sends written notification of the violation(s), including date, involved student's name, and resolution to the involved student, with copies to the CHS-SCC (if the committee was involved), Department Chair, and Faculty Advisor within five business days of the completion of the investigation. - c.
-The Department Chair places a copy of the notification in the student's file, to be removed if no further incidents occur prior to graduation. - d.
+The Department Chair places a copy of the notification in the student's file, to be removed if no further incidents occur prior to graduation.

+- d.
 The student involved in the alleged violation(s) may request a hearing with CHS-SCC. - 3.
-Matters that could not be resolved at the program level will be referred to the Office of the Dean for review.
+Matters that could not be resolved at the program level will be referred to the Office of the Dean for review and referral to the CHS-SCC.
 The Department Chair will render a written recommendation to the Office of the Dean of the College of Health Sciences.
 Professional and personal conduct issues include, but are not limited to, (a) attendance, (b) cooperation with faculty, (c) interest shown in assigned work, (d) attitude towards fellow students and associates or toward personnel of the University or its affiliate organizations, (e) approach to and interaction with patients, research subjects and all other colleagues, as well as (f) personal appearance appropriate to the circumstances.
-The matter may be resolved by the Dean, unless the student requests a hearing by the CHS-SCC, or the Dean may refer the case directly to the CHS-SCC for a hearing.
-If the Dean resolves the matter without convening a hearing before the CHS-SCC, the final decision will be reported to the Provost's Office and included in the student's file.
+For a full account of the hearing process applicable to allegations of the Standards to Student Conduct and associated College conduct policies and procedures, please refer to "Information for Students about Hearings Involving Alleged Violations of the Standards of Conduct", located in the General Section of the University Catalog.